 This strawberry basil mojito is by far the best mojito I have ever had.
 And I’m sure that when you try it, you will say the same too.

-Note: As member of the Amazon Affiliate Program, I receive compensation for the products sold through the affiliate links in this post, at no cost to the buyer.
+Note: As a member of the Amazon Affiliate Program, I receive compensation for the products sold through the affiliate links in this post at no cost to the buyer.

 It’s not just that this cocktail combines three ingredients that I definitely adore.
 First, Ron de Venezuela, my beloved home country; strawberries, one of my favorite non-tropical fruits; and basil, an herb I couldn’t live without.
 Sweet strawberries give this mojito its beautiful, bright guava color.
 The surprising notes of basil on the palate make it simply irresistible.
 No doubt this is the perfect concoction for spring and summer.